DAI-Lab/fibber/README.md

 | Natural Language Inference | [snli](https://nlp.stanford.edu/projects/snli/) | 570k / 10k        | Entailment / Neutral / Contradict   |                                                                                                            |
 | Natural Language Inference | [mnli](https://cims.nyu.edu/~sbowman/multinli/)                | 433k / 10k        | Entailment / Neutral / Contradict   |

+Note that mnli has two configurations.
+Use `mnli` for matched testset, and `mnli_mis` for mismatched testset.

 ## Format
-Each dataset is stored in multiple json files.
+Each dataset is stored in multiple JSON files.
 For example, the ag dataset is stored in `train.json` and `test.json`.

 The JSON file contains the following fields: